camunda/camunda-docs/versioned_docs/version-8.3/self-managed/concepts/access-control/resource-authorizations.md

 ---

 :::caution
 Resource authorizations are disabled by default and can be enabled by the use of environment variables.
-This feature should be enabled in all required components, see:
+This feature must be enabled in all required components, see:

 - [Identity feature flags](../../../../self-managed/identity/deployment/configuration-variables/#feature-flags)
 - [Operate resource based permissions](../../../../self-managed/operate-deployment/operate-authentication/#resource-based-permissions)